basil/bible/README.md

 ## What is in it

-The Old Testament is Sir Lancelot Brenton's 1870 English translation of the Septuagint, arranged in the order followed by the Church of Greece.
+The Old Testament is Sir Lancelot Brenton's English translation of the Septuagint, as printed in 1870, arranged in the order followed by the Church of Greece.
 The New Testament is the King James Version in the text of the _Cambridge Paragraph Bible_, prepared by F. H. A. Scrivener in 1873.
 Scrivener's own introduction and appendices to that edition are not included.
+Both translations are in the public domain.
+The texts are taken from [eBible.org](https://ebible.org/), and Brenton's includes the corrections eBible has made to it.

 The book reads in this order:

-1. Title page, a table of contents, and the editor's introduction
+1. A title page, a table of contents, and the editor's introduction
 2. The Old Testament, opening with Brenton's preface (1844), introduction (1870), introduction to the Apocrypha, and list of abbreviations
 3. The New Testament, opening with the King James translators' dedication to the king and their preface, "The Translators to the Reader"
 4. Appendices: Brenton's table comparing chapter order in Jeremias, his notes and supplied passages, and eBible's corrections to the text

-The Old Testament books are called by their Septuagint names: Esaias rather than Isaiah, Jesus, the Son of Navi rather than Joshua, and 1–4 Kingdoms rather than Samuel and Kings.
-Following the Greek order, the Prayer of Manasses comes after 2 Chronicles and 4 Maccabees after 3 Maccabees, Ezra and Nehemiah are printed as 2 Esdras and Nehemias, and the additions to Esther and Daniel and Psalm 151 stand within the text.
+The Old Testament books are called by their Septuagint names: Esaias rather than Isaiah; Jesus, the Son of Navi rather than Joshua; and 1-4 Kingdoms rather than Samuel and Kings.
+The books that English Bibles set apart as the Apocrypha are printed in their Greek places, so there is no separate Apocrypha section: the Prayer of Manasses comes after 2 Chronicles, 4 Maccabees after 3 Maccabees, and the additions to Esther and Daniel and Psalm 151 stand within the text.
+Ezra and Nehemiah are printed as 2 Esdras and Nehemias.
 Each book carries a full title in the style of the Cambridge Bible, such as "The First Book of Moses, Called Genesis."

 The wording of both translations and of their notes has not been altered, and the chapter and verse numbers are theirs, apart from the divisions just mentioned and a renumbering of the last verses of Malachias to match the Greek chapters.
+Brenton's footnotes are printed; the online text of the Cambridge New Testament has no notes, so none appear here.
 Words that the translators supplied to complete the English sense, which many Bibles print in italics, are set in ordinary type.
 The title pages, section dividers, table of contents, and headings are this edition's own.

-Both translations are in the public domain.
-The texts are taken from [eBible.org](https://ebible.org/), including the corrections eBible has made to Brenton's translation, and the original copyright notices are kept with the source files in this repository.
+The original copyright notices are kept alongside the texts in this repository.

 ## How it looks

 The page size is A5, about the size of a paperback novel.
 Scripture is set in two columns in Utopia.
-Footnotes, verse numbers, and running headers are included.
+Verse numbers and running heads are included.
 The page design follows the layout used by [PTXprint](https://software.sil.org/ptxprint/), a free typesetting program for Bibles.

 There is no cover, and the page numbering does not match any historical printed edition.